Three Books I'm Reading Now, 3/9/26 Edition

 This beast of a fantasy novel (it's 1040 pages) tracks a healer and alchemist suffering from significant memory gaps through three periods of time in her life.

 When we meet Helena Marino, she is a prisoner.
 All of her fellow Resistance members have been captured or killed, and Helena is treated cruelly and largely cared for by a staff of animated undead.
-On paper, she is a figure of little importance, but the deliberate tampering with her memories of the final months of the Resistance lead many to believe she was an essential part of their fight--and that she may be the key to understanding the entire system.
+On paper, she is a figure of little importance, but the deliberate tampering with her memories of the final months of the Resistance leads many to believe she was an essential part of their fight--and that she may be the key to understanding the entire system.

-But Kaine Ferron, a dark necromancer who is attempting to release her memories, turns out to be a key part of Helena's past, unbeknownst to her, and the book eventually begin to illuminate their complicated enemy/friend/destroyer/savior history.
+But Kaine Ferron, a dark necromancer who is attempting to release her memories, turns out to be a key part of Helena's past, unbeknownst to her, and the book eventually begins to illuminate their complicated enemy/friend/destroyer/savior history.

 The heart of this story was originally a work titled Manacled, and it was dark Harry Potter fan fiction about Hermione, who had an Order secret buried in her mind, and Draco, tasked by Voldemort with unearthing it.